Nell Tenhaaf: Notable works

 Species Life (1989) characterized the shift from information technology to biological technology in Tenhaaf’s practice.
 She played with the binary objections on gender by presenting digitally rectangular light boxes depicting conventions of gender roles through digitally enhanced images (T frame capture and manipulation): a man and a woman looking at a picturesque sunset with a pink and blue strings of DNA spinning around them; texts from the writings of Friedrich Nietzsche and Luce Irigaray (hand-printed yet still computer-processed) climbing up the fine threads of the double helix where Irigaray’s portion was positioned to identify female position, and consequently, accentuate the role of the mother in reproduction and modern society in general while Nietzsche’s piece took place of a male position of power.
-By intermingling the traditional aspect of hetrosexual coupling with iconic texts of influential philosophers, Tenhaaf presented a conceptual way of describing the DNA double helix exploring the connection between romantic trope of mating and procreation and scientific discovery and its control over the reproduction.
+By intermingling the traditional aspect of heterosexual coupling with iconic texts of influential philosophers, Tenhaaf presented a conceptual way of describing the DNA double helix exploring the connection between romantic trope of mating and procreation and scientific discovery and its control over the reproduction.
 Tenhaaf’s work on biotechnology reminds us that biology itself has its history, suggesting that our contemporary concepts of biological destiny in both religious and scientific senses depends majorly on beliefs that include displacement of women from a liable position.
 By including images of Virgin Mary and Christ in Vitro (1991) and references to the myth of Oedipus in horror autotoxicus (1992) and combining the religious ideas with scientific notions, Tenhaaf urged the viewers to realize that science doesn’t banish patriarchal ways of thinking, but on the contrary can reinforces their power and authority.